Introduction to cryptology

 I also wrote a short ``cheat sheet'' with commands for Sage, see here

 For encrypting your homeworks you should use GPG/PGP.
 If you're running Linux then GNU uPG is easy to install.
-GPG4win; if you're using MAC-OS you can use GPG Suite (though I'm getting reports that they changed their system and now charge for the full version.
+GPG4win; if you're using MAC-OS you can use GPG Suite (though I'm getting reports that they changed their system and now charge for the full version, the command-line linux version works for sure).

 Examination

 30% of the grade is determined by homeworks.
 There will be six sets of homework during the quarter.
 You should hand in your homework in groups of 3 or 4.
 To make sure that you get used to crypto we require solutions to be sent encrypted and signed with GPG/PGP.
 Each participant must have communicated with the TAs at least once using GPG/PGP.
-You can find the keys for the TAs linked above or also on the key servers.
+You can find the keys for the TAs linked above.

 If for some reason you need to email me, you can find my public key for tanja@hyperelliptic.org on the key servers and on my homepage.